 - If the document library is named "Documents" and the URL is listed as "xxxxxx.sharepoint.com/Documents/", enter Documents as the document library name.

 - If your document library is named "Documents" but the URL says "xxxxxx.sharepoint.com/Shared Documents/", the name of the document library that needs to be entered is Shared Documents.

 - Under Support/Support Options add:

-- Select the users > From the top navigation, click the Start button > From the drop-down list, select Full Migration > Click the Start Migration button.
+- Select the users > From the top navigation, click on the Start button > From the drop-down list, select Full Migration > Click on the Start Migration button.
 KB004938

 To prevent users from inadvertently accessing the Source Google Site, decommission the Google Site.